107th Pennsylvania Infantry Regiment

 The 107th Pennsylvania Volunteer Infantry was an infantry regiment that served in the Union Army during the American Civil War.

 Service

-The 107th Pennsylvania Infantry was organized at Harrisburg, Pennsylvania on February 20, 1862 and mustered in March 8, 1862 for three years service under the command of Colonel Thomas A. Zeigle.
+The 107th Pennsylvania Infantry was organized at Harrisburg, Pennsylvania, on February 20, 1862, and mustered on March 8, 1862, for three years service under the command of Colonel Thomas A. Zeigle.

-The regiment was attached to Defenses of Washington, D.C., to April 1862.
-1st Brigade, 2nd Division, Department of the Rappahannock, to June 1862.
-1st Brigade, 2nd Division, III Corps, Army of Virginia, to September 1862.
-1st Brigade, 2nd Division, I Corps, Army of the Potomac, to March 1864.
-1st Brigade, 2nd Division, V Corps, Army of the Potomac, to June 1864.
-1st Brigade, 3rd Division, V Corps, to September 1864.
-2nd Brigade, 3rd Division, V Corps, to February 1865.
-3rd Brigade, 3rd Division, V Corps, to July 1865.

 The 107th Pennsylvania Infantry mustered out July 13, 1865.